sbonds/linuxupskillchallenge/00-Azure-Free-Tier.md

 * Click on "Auth" (not the "+" this time)
 * Near "Private key file for authentication" choose "Browse" and browse to your private key file
 * (optional) In Connection - Data, put "azureuser" in the auto-login username
-* (optiona) In Session (top) Under Saved Sessions give it a name and save the session
+* (optional) In Session (top) Under Saved Sessions give it a name and save the session
 * Answer "yes" to the "The server's host key is not cached" prompt

 Now to fully expose the machine and all ports to the internet: